V381/Piano_Note_Trainer/README.md

 # Piano_Note_Trainer
-Piano Note Trainer that helps you memorize notes on piano
+Piano Note Trainer that helps you memorize notes on piano written in TypeScript